Battle of Suldouze: Battle

 After carefully mapping out his route and drafting his plans Agha Petros made the decision that he would move south in three columns, each separated by some miles.
 On colliding with the Turkish force his troops were swung into line, each column getting closer with each other.
 It was then decided to take up the best position available, and delay the battle to allow a strong mounted force to sweep down through the hills to a town called Suldouze, the headquarters of the Turks.
 It was then decided to attack during the night, and force the enemy to retreat to their base, and into the hands of the mounted force.
 The whole plan worked without a hitch.
-The column moving without trouble, got into touch with the Turks and formed a line, and in the dead of night, the whole line moved forward to the sounds of intense rifle fire and shouts of trumph.
+The column moving without trouble, got into touch with the Turks and formed a line, and in the dead of night, the whole line moved forward to the sounds of intense rifle fire and shouts of triumph.
 The Turks were baffled at this unexpected attack at such an unexpected time.
 Their stand was weak and they were forced to retire in a messy state to Suldouze, to find waiting for them a mounted force in such positions that the Turks were completely destroyed.